Excluded power graphs of groups: Introduction

 \section{Introduction}

-There is a long and active tradition of studying graphs defined on groups.
-Power graphs were introduced for semigroups \cite{MR1823720} and groups \cite{MR1777663} by Kelarev et al. Undirected power graphs were introduced by Chakrabarty et al.~\cite{MR2511776}.
-Power graphs offer insight into the cyclic subgroups of a group.
-The subject has been surveyed in \cite{MR3145411,MR2736156,MR4310374}.
-Various graphs constructed from groups, including power graphs, are discussed in \cite{MR4346241}.
+There is a long and active tradition of using graphs to study groups.
+One such graph is the power graph of a group.
+Power graphs were introduced for semigroups \cite{MR1900273} and groups \cite{MR1777663} by Kelarev and Quinn.
+Undirected power graphs were introduced by Chakrabarty et al.~\cite{MR2511776}.
+A number of graphs constructed from groups, including power graphs of several flavors, are surveyed in \cite{MR4346241}, and a hierarchy of a number of such graphs is studied in \cite{MR4798847,MR4426775}.